rbiaamine/repo-exercise/README.md

 # repo-exercise
-this is a repository for exercise on coursera
+This is a repository for exercise on coursera